yyh030806/TS-RL/README.md

 ```
 python -m reactot.trainer.train_rpsb_ts1x
 ```
 Note that the default parameters and model types are used in the current command.
-More detailed instructions on model training will follow in the open-source github repo.
+More detailed instructions on model training will be updated soon.

 ## Data used in this work
 1. Transition1x: https://gitlab.com/matschreiner/Transition1x